 Secondary Page Content

-Overall there is a lot of opportunity to tweak the keyword focus on secondary level pages.
+Overall there is a lot of opportunities to tweak the keyword focus on secondary level pages.
 Keywords that are not popular should be replaced (or augmented) with their more popular (but still relevant) counterparts.
 For example, “apparel” may be the industry term, but it’s not really part of the customer (searcher) vocabulary.
 “Clothing” or “clothes” would work much better.

 Inbound Links and PageRank